• Skip to primary navigation

 • Heat oil with some cumin seeds and green chili.
 The chili is optional.

-• Sauté the onions with ginger, garlic and then add the tomatoes and spices.
+• Sauté the onions with ginger and garlic, and then add the tomatoes and spices.

 Steps to make black eyed peas curry in instant pot